ctacampado/go-chi-service/README.md

 # go-chi-service

-scaffolding for a go service using go-chi
+skeleton for a go service using go-chi